 What’s in the PF Chang’s Wrap special sauce?

 The heart of this recipe comes down to the sauce.
 It’s what gives the chicken wraps its signature flavor.
-A mixture of soy sauce, sambal oelek, ketchup, and, if you’ve got it, fish sauce make for a very close replica of what you’ll get at the restaurant.
+A mixture of soy sauce, sambal oelek, ketchup, and, if you’ve got it, fish sauce makes for a very close replica of what you’ll get at the restaurant.

 Ketchup?!
 Did you say ketchup?!?!

 I did.
 First, I promise that you can’t taste a ketchup flavor.
 It adds umami and a very subtle sweet-tang flavor that mimics Chang’s chicken wraps.
 I know using ketchup sounds odd-—awful even—but ketchup is unique.
 It’s one of the rare foods that delivers salty, sweet, sour, bitter, and umami flavors.
-Which happen to be the the five known fundamental tastes in the human palate.
+Which happens to be the five known fundamental tastes in the human palate.
 The ketchup enhances the other flavors of the sauce and, again I promise, you don’t taste a ketchup flavor.